-\paragraph{Limitations.} While images can be efficiently rendered using NeRF renderings, it is non-trivial to represent an anisotropic surface with the predicted density and the recovered geometry is far from satisfactory.
-In addition, leveraging the same predicted density to represent the distribution along the interval between two samples can hardly capture the correct geometry of different rays cast from different directions.
-Moreover, approximating the continuous integral of the interval as an accumulation of the isotropic features of sampled points has no guarantee for correct approximation.
-Figure\ \ref{fig:first} shows that the vanilla NeRF using an isotropic representation has limited rendering quality and suffers from blurring artifacts.
+While images can be efficiently rendered using NeRF renderings, it is non-trivial to represent directional intervals with the point-sampled features.
+In addition, leveraging the same predicted features to represent the distribution along the interval between two samples can hardly capture the correct geometry of different rays cast from different directions.
+For example, under piece-wise constant color, the contribution $\hat{C}_{i}(\mathbf{r})$ of the $i$th interval to $\hat{C}(\mathbf{r})$, i.e., the volume rendering integral of the interval $I_{i}$, can be written as\ \cite{max1995optical,mildenhall2021nerf}:

+To achieve efficient rendering, NeRF uses point-sampled density $\sigma_{i}$ to approximate the distribution along the directional interval ($\int_{t_{i}}^{t_{i+1}}\sigma(\mathbf{o}+s\mathbf{d})ds/(t_{i+1}-t_i)$) and simplifies the rendering computation in equation (\ref{ren2}) as $\mathbf{c}_{i}T_i(1-\exp(-\sigma_{i}(t_{i+1}-t_{i})))$ in equation (\ref{ren}).
+This indicates that the integral of $\sigma(\mathbf{o}+s\mathbf{d})$ is related to the viewing direction, which has also been studied in\ \cite{schussman2004anisotropic} for volume rendering.
+Approximating the continuous integral of the interval as an accumulation of the isotropic features of sampled points has no guarantee for correct approximation.
+Fig.\ \ref{fig:first} shows that the vanilla NeRF using an isotropic representation has limited rendering quality and suffers from blurring artifacts.
 This insight motivates our anisotropic neural representation.